 Steroids are also used in the management of imatinib-induced cardiogenic shock.
 In such circumstances, elevation of the serum troponin level or an abnormal echocardiographic study is an indication for starting steroids.

 In patients with hypereosinophilic syndrome with FIP1L1/PDGFRA, imatinib induces clinical hematologic and molecular remission in the majority of cases.
-Resolution of symptoms and normalization of eosinophil count occur within 1-2 weeks.
+Resolution of symptoms and normalization of the eosinophil count occur within 1-2 weeks.
 Bone marrow abnormalities, including myelofibrosis, resolve within 1–2 months.

-In contrast, structural abnormalities in the cardiovascular system and fixed neurologic deficit may not improve with imatinib therapy.
+In contrast, structural abnormalities in the cardiovascular system and fixed neurologic deficits may not improve with imatinib therapy.
 However, imatinib is shown to arrest progression of endomyocardial fibrosis if therapy is initiated before the onset of structural abnormalities.

-However, in true idiopathic hypereosinophilic syndrome (FIP1L1/PDGFRA– negative), low-dose imatinib (100 mg/d) may not produce a durable remission.
+However, in true idiopathic hypereosinophilic syndrome (FIP1L1/PDGFRA negative), low-dose imatinib (100 mg/d) may not produce a durable remission.
 Response rates vary from 20% to 80%.
 This is thought to be due to alternate PDGFRA fusion partners.
 A higher dose (400 mg/d) is likely to produce partial to complete remission.

 In addition, experience with imatinib in chronic myelogenous leukemia (CML) shows that it is not effective in eliminating the early progenitor cells in CML.
-Extrapolating these results to hypereosinophilic syndrome, lifelong therapy with imatinib would be required in majority of patients.
-Because FIP1L1/PDGFRA– positive hypereosinophilic syndrome is predominantly a disease of young men and oligospermia is a complication of imatinib, sperm banking before initiation of therapy should be considered.
+Extrapolating these results to hypereosinophilic syndrome, lifelong therapy with imatinib would be required in the majority of patients.
+Because FIP1L1/PDGFRA–positive hypereosinophilic syndrome is predominantly a disease of young men and oligospermia is a complication of imatinib, sperm banking before initiation of therapy should be considered.

 Other complications of imatinib include the following: